Distributionally Robust Counterfactual Risk Minimization

 In this paper, we argue that another line of reasoning resides in using Distributional Robust Optimization (DRO) for the CRM.
-It has indeed proven to be a powerful tool both in decision theory \cite{esfahani2018data, blanchet2016, duchi2016} and the training of robust classifiers \cite{Xiao2018GeneratingAE, madry2017towards}.
-Under the DRO formulation, one treat the empirical distribution with skepticism and hence seek a solution that minimizes the worst-case expected cost over a family of distributions, described in terms of an uncertainty ball.
-Using distributionally robust optimization, one can thus control this post-decision surprise, critical to the counterfactual analysis.
+It has indeed proven to be a powerful tool both in decision theory \cite{duchi2016,esfahani2018data,blanchet2016} and the training of robust classifiers \cite{madry2017towards,Xiao2018GeneratingAE,hu2018does}.
+Under the DRO formulation, one treats the empirical distribution with skepticism and hence seeks a solution that minimizes the worst-case expected cost over a family of distributions, described in terms of an uncertainty ball.
+Using distributionally robust optimization, one can therefore control the magnitude of the post-decision surprise, critical to the counterfactual analysis.

-We motivate the use of DRO for the CRM problem with asymptotic guarantees and bring to light a formal link between the variance penalization solution of~\cite{swaminathan2015batch, swaminathan2015counterfactual} and a larger DRO problem for which the uncertainty set is defined with the chi-square divergence.
+We motivate the use of DRO for the CRM problem with asymptotic guarantees and bring to light a formal link between the variance penalization solution of~\cite{swaminathan2015batch} and a larger DRO problem for which the uncertainty set is defined with the chi-square divergence.
 Building from this, we propose the use of other uncertainty sets and introduce a KL-based formulation of the CRM problem.
 We develop a new algorithm for this objective and benchmark its performance on a variety of real-world datasets.
 We analyze its behavior and show that it outperforms existing state-of-the-art methods.

 The structure of the paper is the following: in Section~\ref{sec:blbf} we formally introduce the BLBF framework and the CRM problem.
 In Section~\ref{sec:dro} we present the DRO framework, motivate it for CRM and re-derive the POEM \cite{swaminathan2015batch} algorithm as one of its special cases and introduce a new CRM algorithm.
 In Section~\ref{sec:exp} we compare this new algorithm with state-of-the-art CRM algorithms on four public datasets and finally summarize our findings in Section~\ref{sec:conclusion}.